 What challenges did you face when breastfeeding your twins and how did you overcome them?

 That said, we did encounter our fair share of challenges!
-We had issues with latching as both babies were sleepy and didn’t seem to have the strength to latch properly without getting tired.
+We had issues with latching as both babies were sleepy and didn’t seem to have the strength to latch properly.
 Nipple shields helped so we ended up using those for six weeks until they could latch without them.
-I hated using them as they were so bloody fiddly, especially when trying to tandem feed two babies, but they allowed us to breastfeed so I’m grateful for that.
+I hated using them as they were so bloody fiddly, especially when trying to tandem feed two babies.
+However, they allowed us to breastfeed so I’m grateful for that.

 What would you do if you had someone comment negatively in public when you’re feeding?